umerfarooq777/se-2-challenges/README.md

-# 🏗 Scaffold-ETH 2 Challenges
+# 🏗 Scaffold-ETH 2 Challenges Accepted By UMAR

 **Learn how to use 🏗 Scaffold-ETH 2 to create decentralized applications on Ethereum. 🚀**